KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 What extends does not invert.
 What scatters does not collapse.
 Rather, both conclude their motion
-in the same silent chord—
+in the same silent chord —
 drawn back into the structural core
 from which neither was ever severed.

 **Kaion** is that chord:
-the resting harmony of the bifurcal arc—
+the resting harmony of the bifurcal arc —
 the breath held
 after all tones have sounded,
 **the silence that holds all universes at once.**